bajadda1/go-game-using-C/README.md

 # go-game-using-c
-go game code source in C language
+go game code source in C language.
 Go Game in C
 A straightforward implementation of the classic strategy game Go in C.
 Go is known for its simple rules and intricate strategies.